supaorg/supa/front/README.md

-# Front
+# Frontend
-It's the frontend of Supamind.
-It can run both as a website and a stanalone Tauri app.
-It connects to backend either by http/websocket or a thin non-networked bridge.
+This directory is for the frontend code of Supamind.
+The frontend can run both as a website and a stanalone Tauri app.
+It connects to the backend either by http/websocket or a thin non-networked bridge.

 The main goal of the front is to provide a web-enabled UI and connect to backends (and their workspaces)